RMG factories could be operated with workers now staying in Dhaka: Minister | The Asian Age Online, Bangladesh

 "Garment factory workers who are now available in Dhaka can join factories... no one from outside will be allowed to come to Dhaka for work, and necessary steps have been taken in this regard," he said.

-The minister came up with the government decision while talking to reporters after attending a meeting with the owners of garment factories held at the Secretariat.
+The minister came up with the government decision while talking to reporters after attending a meeting with the owners of garment factories held at the Secretariat, reports UNB.

 Leaders of Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and Bangladesh Knitwear Manufacturers and Exporters Association (BKMEA) were present at the meeting.